 Story issues and structural problems are NOT included

-Manuscript critique and line editing may be combined for .018¢ per word.
+Manuscript critique and line editing may be combined.

 I will complete an additional read-through free of charge after the author has had a chance to accept or reject suggested changes.
 This prevents errors being introduced during the editing process.